-I’m Gabriel Webber, a student of Politics & International Relations at the University of Sussex.
-I’m also a Liberal Jew and a freelance journalist.
+I’m Gabriel Webber, a freelance journalist.
+I graduated in Politics & International Relations from Sussex University in 2014 and spent a year as a youth worker for Liberal Judaism.
 All of these attributes make me the sort of person that has opinions (popular or not) and feels like sharing them (welcome or otherwise).

-In my so-called spare time I more-or-less-willingly represent the Union of Jewish Students on the Board of Deputies of British Jews and am an elected member of its Executive and its International Division.
-Back in the day, when I was a citizen of a gentile state – act as electoral Returning Officer for the University of Sussex Students’ Union.
+In my so-called spare time I more-or-less-willingly represent Liberal Judaism on the Board of Deputies of British Jews and am an elected member of its Executive and its International Division.
+Back in the day, when I was a citizen of a gentile state, I was electoral Returning Officer at the University of Sussex Students’ Union.